 _42B4270.jpg

-As an economist, Andrew’s applied research has examined the use of incentives to correct bias in online reviews, the presence of wage premiums among public-sector workers, the causal effect of liquor availability on crime, the impact of federal grants on tax policy, the distributional impact of climate policies, the microeconomics of job search and hiring, the presence of gender pay gaps in online data, and a variety of other topics.
+As an economist, Andrew’s academic research has examined the use of incentives to correct bias in online reviews, the presence of wage premiums among public-sector workers, the causal effect of liquor availability on crime, the impact of federal grants on tax policy, the distributional impact of climate policies, the microeconomics of job search and hiring, the presence of gender pay gaps in online data, and a variety of other topics.

 Andrew has testified about his research before the U.S. Congress, and his work has been widely cited in academic research, a popular introductory economics textbook, and has been published in or featured by the Wall Street Journal, the New York Times, the Washington Post, the Los Angeles Times, The Economist, The Atlantic, USA Today, Reuters, and various academic journals.
 He has appeared as a live television guest on CNN, MSNBC, CNBC, Bloomberg, Fox Business and many others, as well as NPR's "Morning Edition," "All Things Considered" and "Marketplace" radio programs.
 In 2008 he founded Columbia Economics, LLC, a boutique data science and economic research consultancy.
 In 2017 he was named by the careers site The Ladders as one of the "101 most influential people in the world of work, management and career."
-In 2020, he was nominated as a member of the Global Future Council on the New Agenda for Equity and Social Justice at the World Economic Forum.
+In 2020, he was nominated to serve as a member of the Global Future Council on the New Agenda for Equity and Social Justice at the World Economic Forum.

 Company culture is at the core of long-term business success.
 And thanks to ... voices like … Andrew Chamberlain, we now have the unprecedented access to data, research and knowledge about every company to prove it.